Kaizer Chiefs sign Lazarous Kambole | Goal.com

 The 25-year-old player joins Amakhosi having established himself as one of the top strikers in the Zambian Super League.

-Kambole, who recently helped Zesco win the 2019 Cosafa Cup in Durban, won two Super League titles with Zesco between 2017 and 2018.
+Kambole, who recently helped Zambia win the 2019 Cosafa Cup in Durban, won two Super League titles with Zesco, in 2017 and 2018.

 The Lusaka-born player also made headlines across the African continent when he scored a hat-trick in five minutes in a Caf Champions League match against Eswatini giants Mbabane Swallows.